soasis/cuneicode/documentation/source/api/typed conversions.rst

 The "prefix" represents the source data.
 The "suffix" represents the destination data.
 The `s` stands for "string", which means a bulk conversion.
 The `r` in the name stands for "restartable", which means the function takes an `cnc_mcstate_t` pointer.
 If there `s` is not present in the name, it is a single conversion function.
 If the `r` is not present in the name, it is the "non-restartable" version (the version that does not take the state).

+Additional encodings not meant to be in the "core set" supported by a typical C or C++ implementation, and that have definitive names other than the unicode encodings, can be found in the :doc:`encodings documentation</api/encodings>`.

 .. important::

 	Any function which does not convert to the :term:`execution encoding` or :term:`wide execution encoding` are guaranteed not to touch the locale (as defined by ``LC_CTYPE``).